Atelier Annie: Alchemists of Sera Island

-is a role-playing video game developed by Gust for the Nintendo DS.
+is a role-playing video game developed by Japanese developer Amazing for the Nintendo DS.

 The game was released in Japan on March 12, 2009 and in North America on October 27, 2009.
 It is the first to be released in North America to have the gameplay and structure of the "main" Atelier series, having less emphasis on RPG elements and more focus on item creation and resource management.

 Plot

 Annie was just a simple girl who lived in a town located within the mainland.
 However, all she did was sleep and fantasize about becoming rich and famous someday by marrying up.
 Worried about their daughter, her parents consulted Annie's grandfather, a great alchemist, for advice on what to do.
 After a moment of thought, he decides to send her to Sera Island to take part in a large resort project in order to teach her to overcome her laziness.
 Thus, in the middle of the night, his homunculi steal Annie away to Sera Island; across land, across river, and across sea.

 She gets a rude awakening in the form of a fierce whack to the head and Annie wakes up to meet Pepe, a fairy who gives her a letter from her grandfather and tells her that he'll be the one to instruct her in alchemy, which will be used to facilitate the resort's construction.
 A disoriented and confused Annie refuses his request until a mysterious man bursts into the room and drags Annie away to a ceremony celebrating the resort project.
 Later along in the ceremony, the man introduces himself as Hans, the resort supervisor and in extension, Annie's superior, and she also discovers that one of the possible rewards to winning the competition will be marriage to the Prince of Orde along with the title of Meister.
 True to her dream of marrying up, Annie resolves to become a great alchemist and win the competition.

 Along the way, she learns the value of hard work as she manages her own shop and the resort attractions, meets new friends, rivals, and comrades, and through the course of three years, she soon begins to forge her own dream through her newfound strength and will.